datacarpentry/sql-socialsci/_episodes/06-Aggregations.md

 ## Using built-in statistical functions

 Aggregate functions are used perform some kind of mathematical or statistical calculation across a group of rows.
 The rows in each group are determined by the different values in a specified column or columns.
-Alternatively you can aggregate across the t entire table.
+Alternatively you can aggregate across the entire table.

-If we wanted to know the minimum, average and maximum age values (numage) across the whole SN7577 table we could write a table such as this;
+If we wanted to know the minimum, average and maximum age values (numage) across the whole SN7577 table we could write a query such as this;

 ~~~
 SELECT numage,